-The TRO prevents spouses from hiding money or spending money in abnormal ways.
+The TRO prevents spouses that are filing for divorce from hiding money or spending money in abnormal ways.
 It also prevents the interference of the use of the marital residence.

 The restraining order cannot order that the party be excluded from the home without special circumstances, and it prevents the changing of locks or any other type of exclusionary action.

-Before the TRO expires, a judge will schedule a temporary orders hearing to determine if the TRO needs to be made permanent while the divorce goes forward.
-The judge will also make provisions for temporary spousal support, temporary custody and possession arrangements, temporary child support, temporary use of property and payment of debts, and payment of interim attorney’s fees and other orders.
+Before the TRO expires, a judge will schedule a “temporary orders hearing” to determine if the TRO needs to be made permanent while the divorce goes forward.
+The judge will also make provisions for temporary spousal support, temporary custody and possession arrangements, temporary child support, temporary use of property and payment of debts, and payment of interim divorce attorney’s fees and other orders.

 The next step in the divorce process is discovery.
 This procedure allows both sides to determine the size of the community estate and to learn the position the other party will take on certain issues.
 Discovery can be written or oral.

 Request for Disclosure: These are standard questions that are asked in every civil suit.
 Parties are required to identify persons with information relevant to the case, identify expert witnesses, detail the legal contentions, and specify any economic damages.